-\textbf{Communications} Within the communications sector, we examine decentralized multi-user wireless networks composed of transmitters and receivers whose interactions are limited by bandwidth, channel quality, and computational resources. \textbf{Semantic communication} described a paradigm where only the most task-relevant information is transmitted while receivers utilize reasoning and reconstruction techniques to infer any missing data.
-In this context, \citep{thomas2024hypergametheorydecentralizedresource} applies hypergame theory to model and manage perceptual discrepancies among agents explicitly.
+\textbf{Communications} Within the communications sector, we examine decentralised multi-user wireless networks composed of transmitters and receivers whose interactions are limited by bandwidth, channel quality, and computational resources. \textbf{Semantic communication} described a paradigm where only the most task-relevant information is transmitted while receivers utilise reasoning and reconstruction techniques to infer any missing data.
+In this context, \citep{thomas2024hypergametheorydecentralizedresource} applies hypergame theory to explicitly model and manage perceptual discrepancies among agents.